zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "It doesn't matter where you are, you are nowhere compared to where you can go."
+> "What's the point in being smart enough to read, if everything you read makes you dumb?"
 >
-> — Bob Proctor
+> — C. Sean McGee
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch